daviddwlee84/MachineLearningPractice/Notes/MachineLearningBigPicture.md

 >     * Topic Modeling - you use LDA or LSA to get topic models and use the “elbow” to find the optimum number of topics - but now you would like to see if this would generalize well - and then you need a test set.

 ### Clustering

+> Intra-cluster distances are minimized; Iner-cluster distances are maximized.

 #### Hard/Soft clustering